DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 ---

-[^1] The native UI layer is actual system that handles UI rendering.
+[^1] The Native UI layer is actual system that handles UI rendering to screen.
 In a browser, this is the DOM.
 On device, this would be the UIView.
-React handles the translation of content to the native layer format, but offloads the actual rendering to the platform being used.
+React handles the translation of content to the native layer format, but offloads the actual visual rendering to the platform being used.